averygoodidea/averygoodwebapp-earthbucket/README.md

 A developer should open a terminal window and conduct the following commands:
 ```
-git clone git@github.com:averysmithproductions/faithinventory-com-platinumenoch.git
+git clone git@github.com:averysmithproductions/averygoodwebapp-earthbucket.git
-cd faithinventory-com-platinumenoch
+cd averygoodwebapp-earthbucket
 nvm use
 npm install
 gatsby develop
 ```
 Gatsby will spin up a local server, something like "http://localhost:8000".
 You can access that url in your web browser,

-Then in a separate terminal window cd into the faithinventory-com-platinumenoch directory again, and conduct your code changes.
+Then in a separate terminal window cd into the averygoodwebapp-earthbucket directory again, and conduct your code changes.

 Gatsby will hot-reload your changes into the web browser.